Back in my day: What was school like in the 1940s?

 The former distinction between elementary and higher education was replaced by a new classification of three progressive stages to be known as primary education, secondary education, and further education, that we still use today.

 Air-raid sirens and blackouts

 But what was it like for children at the time?
-We spoke to David, 85, who grew up in Essex.
+We spoke to David, now in his eighties, who grew up in Essex.

 David should have started school as a five-year-old in 1939 but because of the outbreak of World War Two, air-raid sirens and blackouts made the first few years of his education extremely difficult.